siddhi-io/siddhi/docs/documentation/siddhi-5.x/siddhi-as-a-kubernetes-microservice-5.x.md

 ```

 !!!
 Note "Custom siddhi-runner"
-    If you need to use a custom-built `siddhi-runner` image for a specific `SiddhiProcess` deployment, you have to configure `image` and `imageTag` entries with the custom-built image name and image tag respectively in the `monitor-app.yaml` file.
+    If you need to use a custom-built `siddhi-runner` image for a specific `SiddhiProcess` deployment, you have to configure `image` and `imageTag` arguments with the custom-built image name and image tag respectively in the `monitor-app.yaml` file.
     Refer the documentation on creating custom siddhi-runner images bundling additional JARs [here](config-guide-5.x.md#adding-to-siddhi-docker-microservice).
-    If you are pulling the custom-built image from a private Docker registry/repository, specify the corresponding kubernetes secret as `imagePullSecret` entry in the `monitor-app.yaml` file.
+    If you are pulling the custom-built image from a private Docker registry/repository, specify the corresponding kubernetes secret as `imagePullSecret` argument in the `monitor-app.yaml` file.
 For more details on using docker images from private registries/repositories refer [this documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 **_Invoke Siddhi Applications_**